ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 - well maintained
 - continuously improved

-^ It has relatively simple and well documented API with lots of powerful features.
+^ It has relatively simple and well documented API with lots of powerfull features.
 It is well maintained and supported and still continues to improve.

 ---